Each personal injury case is unique. You cannot base what your case is worth on another person’s case.

 Allegations of Comparative Fault

-Florida’s pure comparative fault laws can decrease the value of a personal injury claim if the victim is partially to blame for the cause of their injury.
+Florida’s modified comparative fault laws can decrease the value of a personal injury claim if the victim is partially to blame for the cause of their injury.
 Damages are reduced by the percentage of fault assigned to the victim.
+There is also a 51% bar to recovery rule in place.

 For example, you are involved in a car accident in Jacksonville, FL.
 The jury finds that your damages are worth $250,000.
 However, the jurors also found that you contributed to the cause of the car crash by 30 percent.